stevensnicholas/dyno/cmd/cli/README.md

     Commands:
       send                   can also use -d to provide the path to file

-# To send OpenApi File
+# To send Open API File

-$: dyno send {Path To Open Api File}
+$: dyno send {path to open api file}

 e.g:
-   dyno send C://file/is/here/file.json
+   dyno send /file/is/here/file.json

 Output: No output if successfully sent otherwise appropriate error will be thrown informing you whats wrong